MinhChauNGUYEN/praatfig/README.md

 ## Requirements
 - Obviously, **Praat** is required.
 Find the latest version at http://www.praat.org.
-- **Short audio segment(s)**: For practice, you can use the sound of this demo or you can extract an segment from your own data.
+- **Short audio segment(s)**: For practice, you can use the sound of this demo or you can extract an segment from your own data (exactly 0.600 sec is recommended duration for this demo script.
+Otherwise you need to adjust the script for more suitable scale).
 The electroglottalgraphic signal (EGG) can be included.
-- **Notepad++** for final cleaning on EPS graphics file.
+- **Notepad++** for final cleaning EPS graphics file.
 - [**Eps viewer**](https://epsviewer.org/) for considering output figure.

 ## Usage